Hallway medicine in hospitals is unacceptable

 Kathleen Wynne's government was blasted all day in provincial parliament for not staying watchful for conditions within the hospital to deteriorate to hallway medicine.

 Why does it matter?
-Because patients' dignity matters.
+Because patient dignity matters.

 I have been one of the hallway patients in hospitals around the Greater Toronto Area (GTA).
 My care was not necessarily complex, other than my young age, but the system just didn't have room for me.
 Yes, the "system."